 Accessible Property Tip #5: Don’t Forget the Pool

 Swimming pools can be great for rehabilitative exercise as well as fun and relaxation for everyone.
 If you’re building a new backyard swimming pool — or retrofitting an existing pool to be more accessible — consider adding a sloped beach entry instead of steps to make it easier for everyone to get into the pool.

 And it’s even more important to have a sturdy, reliable cover to protect everyone.

-Considering a landscaping project that will make your outdoor living spaces more accessible?
-Get in touch with the professionals at Neave Landscaping!
+Are you considering a landscaping project that will make your outdoor living spaces more handicap friendly?
+Get in touch with our landscape management team at Neave Landscaping!
 We’ll help you design a landscape that’s up to date and perfectly suited to your lifestyle.
-Call our office at (845) 463-0592, or fill out the web form to have a designer contact you.
+Call our office at (845) 463-0592, or fill out our contact form.
+One of our landscape designers will contact you shortly!